How effective employee communications can help reduce turnover

 Even before article 50 was triggered, the EEF report were predicting cost increases and greater challenges ahead; "A combination of the new National Living Wage, the apprenticeship levy and the proposed immigration skills charge will create a large additional tax wedge and drive up the costs of employment in the UK.
 The challenges of finding, funding, retaining and training skilled workers are therefore all likely to increase in 2016 and beyond."

 With this backdrop in mind, most managers I speak to are focusing on staff retention and recruitment.
 For your industry the additional challenge is creating a communication and engagement strategy for those employees who are harder to reach, those employees that are in a factory for 9 hours a day and not sat in front of a computer screen.
 I work with Hapi, a communication and engagement platform that sits on your employees smartphones Our 50-strong engagement team act as an extension to your benefits team, visiting each location and helping employees make the most of the employee services and benefits that your business can provide, and the app means that they can access it whenever and wherever they are.
-The combination of face to face launch and placing the comms channel in the palm of their hands means that HR comms and staff notifications can be pushed out to each employee as they start or finish their shift, and it means that staff can access their benefits, see their pay slip or book a discounted family day out as easily as they can use their other apps.
+The combination of face to face launch and placing the communications channel in the palm of their hands means that HR comms and staff notifications can be pushed out to each employee as they start or finish their shift, and it means that staff can access their benefits, see their pay slip or book a discounted family day out as easily as they can use their other apps.

 The result?
 More engaged, better informed, happier and more productive employees and a handy communication tool for management teams who have historically struggled to reach and engage with their blue-collar work force.